MD-cdm/Video-call-App-using-Api/README.md

-# React Video Meeting App
+# React Video Call App

 This is a simple React-based video call application that allows users to join video calls using ZegoCloud's prebuilt UI kit.